unifuu/alissa/content/posts/backend/about_microservices.md

     - Health checks (to remove unhealthy nodes)
     - Deregistration (when a service shuts down)

-### Consul

-Consul is a service discovery and service mesh tool created by HashiCorp.
-- Register themselves
-- Discover other services
-- Perform health checks
-- Do key/value configuration
-- Secure service communication (service mesh)

-What Consul does in microservices:
-1. Service Registry
-    - Each service registers itself: IP, port, health check.
-2. Service Discovery
-    - Other services ask Consul to find service addresses.
-3. Health-based Load Balancing
-    - Consul only returns healthy service instances and can distribute load.

 ## Service Provider
 ## Service Consumer